 From my earliest days at UBC, I was the one picked to teach.

-As a Red Seal Journeyman and shop supervisor, I taught students to bring their designs to life.
+As a machinist and shop supervisor, I taught students to bring their designs to life.

 I applied, fixed and modified machine drawings and designs, provided precision-machining, design and assembly of complex components and small, intricate components for research.